seporaitis/mysqlparse/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 mysqlparse tests
     $ python setup.py test
-    $ tox
+    $ tox -epy35 -epy35-lint

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and tox, just pip install them into your virtualenv. ``-epy35`` can be changed to ``-epy27`` to run test suit against Python2, given that you have a working installation.

 6. Commit your changes and push your branch to GitHub::